VMC Members[close]

 How is Disseminated Intravascular Coagulation Diagnosed?

 The doctor may decide to do some of the following tests, to help determine the reason for and the severity of your disseminated intravascular coagulation.
-In severe cases with increased bleeding, some of these tests may be performed:

 • Blood film - this is a smear of the blood taken,which may show broken, fragmented red blood cells.